nickbauman/sharauprint/README.md

 ### Requirements

-For this you will need a Linux box.
+For this you will need a Debian or Debian-derived Linux box.
 I used a Raspberry Pi.
-You will also need to install git, CUPS, Samba, Python, a supported driver for your printer under Linux.

 The install.py program will attempt to automate this.
 It is still a work in progress but it seems to work well for